2023-04-22 10:00:24

 Are the French sufficiently trained?

-In France, there is reason to be enthusiastic about this: the popularization of first aid gestures and the development of first aid networks, in particular with the help of increasingly popular applications, allow interventions that are much more numerous.
+In France, there is reason to be enthusiastic regarding this: the popularization of first aid gestures and the development of first aid networks, in particular with the help of increasingly popular applications, allow interventions that are much more numerous.
 This is an effort to be welcomed and it is clear that progress has been made in recent years.

 However, this remains highly insufficient.
 These reflexes must be democratized more, more quickly.
 Admittedly, the trend that can be observed is positive, but we are still far from touching the ideal to which we are aiming.